Adityas: Surya Namaskaram

 Surya Namaskaram, the Salute to the Sun or Sun Salutation, is worship of sun which is also included as a practice in yoga as exercise incorporating a flow sequence of some twelve gracefully linked asanas.
 Similar exercises were in use in India, for example among wrestlers.
 The basic sequence involves moving from a standing position into Downward and Upward Dog poses and then back to the standing position, but many variations are possible.
 The set of 12 asanas is dedicated to the solar deity Surya.
 In some Indian traditions, the positions are each associated with a different mantra.

 Sun worship festivals

-Makar Sankranti is a festival dedicated to sun worship in India and by the hindu diaspora of India.
+Makar Sankranti is a festival dedicated to sun worship in India and by the Hindu diaspora.